programmfabrik/easydb-documentation/content/technical/api/settings/_index.en.md

     POST /api/v1/settings/updatecustomdata

 Instead of waiting for the daily run of the [Custom Datatype Updater](/en/technical/plugins/customdatatype/customdatatype_updater), start the update process immediately.

+> This request is synchronous and will block until the process is finished.
+Depending on the number of objects and complexity of the system, this might take several hours!

 ## Output